allproxy/allproxy/README.md

 The AllProxy is configured to capture Dockers log messages:
 ![image](https://user-images.githubusercontent.com/10223382/169716855-37c271ce-1b03-4b68-87e1-cf117630420c.png)

-## Dashboard
+## AllProxy Application
-The AllProxy dashboard is stated from the browser with URL http://localhost:8888/allproxy.
+The AllProxy application can be opened from the browser with URL http://localhost:8888/allproxy.

 ### Pause Recording
 The recording of messages can be temporarily stopped, to allow time to examine the messages without the log wrapping.